 Google has been proving for ages that you can have an entered text translated into another language.
 And even before 2017, the Google Translate app was able to translate words, sentences and entire texts that were captured by the camera or can be found on a saved image.
 However, the service will always get better, even if it is not yet perfect.

-Language apps like Google Translate are not only getting better by the developers in the background, but also and above all by the users.
-If you want to support Google, you can make some settings in the Google Translate app so that the Internet giant can collect data and put it into improvement ...
+Languages-Apps like the Google translator are not only improved by the developers in the background, but also and above all by the users.
+If you want to support Google, you can make some settings in the Google Translate app so that the internet giant can collect data and use it to improve it...

 If you want to translate a photo from the internal memory with the Google translator, the message "Improve camera input".
 It says, among other things, "You send camera images to Google for text recognition.“- Thanks for the hint, Mr. Google.
 You can then decide whether the images sent to the translator server can be saved.